 After a hearty Scottish breakfast, depart on a panoramic Edinburgh Tour, with a local Edinburgh Step on Guide.
 Visit the Holyrood Palace.
 Known as the official Scottish residence of Queen Elizabeth II.
 Adjacent to the palace is Holyrood Park and Arthur's Seat — a volcano that has been extinct for millions of years.

 Take a visit to the Scottish Parliament.
 This modern building was opened in 2004 after decades of Scottish calls for self-determination.
 Enjoy an afternoon visit to Edinburgh Castle, dating from the 12th century that has been a fortress, royal palace and a prison through its turbulent past.
 It houses the oldest crown jewels of Britain - The Honours of Scotland.

-Enjoy afternoon free as you explore the Royal Mile, the main thoroughfare of medieval Edinburgh.
+Enjoy the afternoon free as you explore the Royal Mile, the main thoroughfare of medieval Edinburgh.
 Overnight and Dine in DoubleTree by Hilton Hotel Edinburgh City

 Depart for the picturesque town of Pitlochry, nestled amongst the stunning forested hills of Highland Perthshire.
 Travel via St. Andrews.
 Scotland's oldest university town.
 Also referred to as the Home of Golf, the Old Course at St Andrew's Links is the oldest golf course in the world.
 Enjoy some free time walking its historic cobbled alleyways.

-Continue onto the beautiful burgh of Pitlochry lying on the River Tummel via Perth.
-Afternoon visit to Blair Athol Distillery.
-The home of single malted Bell's whisky and one of the oldest working distilleries in Scotland.
-Here you will enjoy a tour of whisky making.
+Continue onto the beautiful burgh of Aberfeldy lying on the River Tay via Perth.
+Afternoon visit to Aberfeldy Distillery.
+The home of single malted Aberfeldy whisky, founded in the burgh of Aberfeldy by the renowned Dewar family in 1896.
+Here you will enjoy a tour of their whisky-making expertise.